Registering a birth

 - You can register a baby at any register office.
-However, if attending a register office outside the district where the baby was born, the Registrar will take a declaration of all information and this will be forwarded to the district where the baby was born.
+However, if attending a register office outside the district where the baby was born, the Registrar will complete a declaration of all information and this will be forwarded to the district where the baby was born.

 What is a declaration?

 - The Registrar will record the information about the birth, in duplicate.
 The parent(s) will be asked to check and sign both copies and this declaration will be sent to the Register Office in the district where the baby was born.
 On receipt, the relevant district will transfer all the information into the Register and forward the necessary documentation to the parent(s) by mail.